muarshad01/Golang_Programming_Language/section_17_grouping_data_values_structs.md

 It’s all about type

-Is go an object oriented language?
+* Is go an object oriented language?
-	Go has OOP aspects.
-But it’s all about TYPE.
-We create TYPES in Go; user-defined TYPES.
+    * Go has OOP aspects, but it’s all about TYPE.
+We create TYPES in Go, i.e. user-defined TYPES.
-We can then have VALUES of that type.
-We can assign VALUES of a user-defined TYPE to VARIABLES.
+    * We can then have VALUES of that type.
+    * We can assign VALUES of a user-defined TYPE to a VARIABLE.

-Go is Object Oriented
+* Go is Object Oriented
-	Encapsulation
+    * Encapsulation
-		a. state ("fields")
+	    * state ("fields")
-		b. behavior ("methods")
+	    * behavior ("methods")
-		c. exported & unexported; viewable & not viewable
+		* exported & unexported; viewable & not viewable

-	Reusability
+	* Reusability
-		a. inheritance ("embedded types")
+	    * inheritance ("embedded types")
-	Polymorphism
+	* Polymorphism
-		a. interfaces
+	    * interfaces
-	Overriding
+	* Overriding
-		a. "promotion"
+	    * promotion

 Traditional OOP
 1. Classes